-A possible explanation for the drop in our patients' lean body mass during their ICU stay may be, in part, an increase in inflammation since it helps accelerate the degradation of muscle proteins.33-35 Immobilization is another important
+A possible explanation for the drop in our patients' lean body mass during their ICU stay may be, in part, an increase in inflammation since it helps accelerate the degradation of muscle proteins.33-35 Immobilization is another important factor in muscle myopathy among hospitalized patients.
+The decrease in body cell mass can be explained by the inadequate intake of energy and protein in our patients.
+The clinical consequences of all these factors will result in host defense deterioration, prolonged length of ICU stay, and ventilator dependency.

 The evaluation of the biochemical data revealed a significant decrease in our patients' serum magnesium concentration during their ICU stay.
-Magnesium deficiency is common among patients during their stay in the ICU.^{36,37} Previous studies reported hypomagnesemia as a predictor of disease severity and mortality in critically ill patients.^{38,39} Malnutrition and inadequate dietary magnesium intake are regarded as the main reasons for magnesium depletion in hospitalized patients.37 In the current study, inadequate intake of calorie and protein and the consequent malnutrition can be related to a decreased level of magnesium.
+Magnesium deficiency is common among patients during their stay in the ICU.
+36,37 Previous studies reported hypomagnesemia as a predictor of disease severity and mortality in critically ill patients.
+38,39 Malnutrition and inadequate dietary magnesium intake are regarded as the main reasons for magnesium depletion in hospitalized patients.
+37 In the current study, inadequate intake of calorie and protein and the consequent malnutrition can be related to a decreased level of magnesium.

-comparing biochemical data By and anthropometric measurements, the present study showed that anthropometric measurements were a better predictor of the nutritional outcome (severity of malnutrition) of our critically ill patients.
+comparing biochemical data anthropometric measurements, the present study showed that anthropometric measurements were a better predictor of the nutritional outcome (severity of malnutrition) of our critically ill patients.
 In this regard, Sungurtekin et al.1 revealed a reverse significant relationship between anthropometric measurements and SGA on the admission day of their patients to the ICU.
 In contrast to our study, however, the authors reported a significant correlation between albumin level and SGA.
 The peculiarities of albumin metabolism affect the interest in that for assessing nutritional status in critically ill patients.40 Thus, anthropometric measurements constitute a noninvasive, cost-effective, and rapid way to evaluate the nutritional status of patients in the ICU.